How Learning A-Z Books Can Support Research-Based Literacy Practices in the Classroom

 Acceleration to Close Learning Gaps

 Research shows that students who are reading below grade level need access to on-grade level material—rather than below-grade level material—to catch up.
 A landmark report by The New Teacher Project indicates that remediating by providing struggling students with below-grade level material perpetuates the achievement gap.
 Instead, providing access to on-grade level resources and text, along with support and scaffolds to make up the difference, can help accelerate students into grade-level work.
-Knowing a student's reading level, then, is c
+Knowing a student's reading level, then, is crucial to understanding how much scaffolding a student needs to succeed with grade-level text.

 Increasing Reading Volume